bertofurth/Seagate-Central-Utils/README.md

 To remove the headers run the following command.

     rm -r cross/usr/local/include

-#### Optional - Strip binaries and executables
-Executables generated in this project have debugging information embedded in them by default.
-A small amount of space (maybe 10% - 20%) can be saved by removing this debugging information using the "strip" command as follows.

-     strip cross/usr/local/bin/*
-     strip cross/usr/local/sbin/*
-     strip cross/usr/local/lib/*

-If there are other subdirectories where binaries are stored in the archive then these can be stripped as well.

-"strip" command error messages saying "file format not recognized" are safe to ignore.

 ### Transfer cross compiled binaries to the Seagate Central
 Generate an archive that can be transferred to the Seagate Central by